Guest post poetry by Sandy Lippert

 There are reasons people choose and enjoy isolation, but developing disabling adverse effects from the toxic chemicals in everyday products and materials is seldom one of them.

 Do you know someone who says fragrances bother or disable them?
 Chances are pretty good that you do, now that 34.7% of the population experience adverse effects, ranging from mild to severe and disabling, from fragrance exposures.

 When your friend, family member, or colleague informs you that something you use has an adverse effect on them, how would you respond?

 Do you choose the friendship?
 Or the product?

 Posted in Environmental Sensitivities, Fragrance, Friendship, Health, Interconnectedness, Multiple Chemical Sensitivities

-Tagged environment, fragrance chemicals, friendship and fragrance, health, laundry, phthalates
+Tagged allergies, asthma, autism, chemical sensitivity, environmental sensitivities, fibromyalgia, fragrance chemicals, fragrance-free, friendship and fragrance, health, IAQ, invisible disabilities, laundry, MCAS, MCS, phthalates